cypress-io/cypress-documentation/content/guides/migrating-to-cypress/protractor.md

 Both of these commands will launch the Cypress Test Runner in an Electron browser.

-You can also run Cypress headlessly in the Electron browser:
+You can also launch Cypress via `run` mode, which runs headlessly in the Electron browser:

 ```shell
 ng run {your-project-name}:cypress-run